 Whenever Microsoft Edge browser gets an update, it will display a Welcome Page the first time you run it after the update.
-If you would like to prevent Edge from displaying it, you could disable it using the Group Policy Editor or the Windows Registry.
+If you want to prevent Edge from displaying it, you could disable it using the Group Policy Editor or the Windows Registry.

 Disable First Run Welcome Page in Edge browser